vfeskov/blog/source/_posts/free-https-on-multi-container-elastic-beanstalk-without-load-balancer.md

 title: Free HTTPS on AWS Elastic Beanstalk without Load Balancer
 date: 2017-04-15 22:19:07
 tags: AWS, Elastic, Beanstalk, Load Balancing, SSL, TLS, certificate, LetsEncrypt, nginx, Multi-container, Docker, free
-intro: AWS offers free SSL certificates but they are to be used only on a load balancer or a CloudFront distribution.
-The latter is a CDN solution for static websites and cannot be used to host a backend app.
+intro: Setup free LetsEncrypt SSL/TLS certificate with just a Dockerrun.aws.json file on a single EC2 instance Multi-container Docker Elastic Beanstalk environment without a load balancer.
+Bundled with HTTP to HTTPS redirect out of the box.
 ---

 AWS offers free SSL certificates but they are to be used [only](https://aws.amazon.com/certificate-manager/) on a load balancer or a CloudFront distribution.
 The latter is a CDN solution for static websites and cannot be used to host a backend app.